frizzleqq/f1-dbt-duckdb/README.md

 ### Staging location

-When running _staging.py_ the files will be in project-root under '_data/raw_' (unless environment variable _DUCKDB_DIR_ is defined).
+When running `staging.py` the files will be in project-root under `data/raw` (unless environment variable _DUCKDB_DIR_ is defined).

 ### DuckDB location

-DuckDB file will be in project-root under '_data/f1.duckdb_' (unless environment variable _DUCKDB_DIR_ is defined).
+DuckDB file will be in project-root under `data/f1.duckdb` (unless environment variable _DUCKDB_DIR_ is defined).

 ## Staging: